Curriculum

 National Curriculum

-We work alongside our other Trust schools in a cycle of continual develpoment and improvement.
+We work alongside our other Trust schools in a cycle of continual development and improvement.

 In the Foundation Stage children work on 3 prime areas: Communication and Language, Physical Development and Personal, Social and Emotional Development.